Gasol guides Raptors to No. 2 seed in East

 The 35-year-old Spaniard left the Grizzlies as their all-time leader in rebounds (5,942) and blocks (1,135), and second to Mike Conley in points (11,684) in 10 1/2 seasons.
 One of the three men for whom Gasol was traded, Grizzlies center Jonas Valanciunas, went scoreless in 27 minutes in the loss.
 He did manage a team-high 10 rebounds, however.

-The loss was a costly one for Memphis (33-38), which began the day in eighth place in the West but locked into a tight battle with Portland, Phoenix, San Antonio and New Orleans.
+The loss was a costly one for Memphis (33-38), which began the day in eighth place in the West but is locked into a tight battle with Portland, Phoenix, San Antonio and New Orleans.
+The loss prevented the Grizzlies from clinching a spot in the play-in game for the No. 8 seed.
 The Grizzlies led by as many as eight points early on, but Toronto (50-19) forged into the lead by halftime.
 The Raptors were up 62-57 before a 15-5 run mushroomed the advantage with 5:57 remaining in the third quarter.

 Gasol's 3-pointer that completed the burst was banked in.
 Toronto went on to lead by as many as 17, but Memphis made a late comeback, getting within 95-92 on a jumper from Dillon Brooks with 3:33 to play.